 For output loads that demand more than 6A of current, the two channels can be configured in parallel as a single output to provide more output current.
 During dual-phase operation, it is recommended to set the switching frequency above 800kHz to ensure stability over a wide input voltage range.
-With dual-phase operation, the two channels of the VE2266 are operated 180 degrees out of phase.
-This effectively interleaves the current pulses coming from the switches, greatly reducing the overlap time when they add together.
+With dual-phase operation, the two channels of the VE2226 are operated 180 degrees out of phase.
+For output loads that demand more than 12A of current, the two VE2226s can be configured in parallel as a single output to provide more output current.
+With four-phase operation, the four channels of the VE2226 are operated 90 degrees out of phase.
+These effectively interleave the current pulses coming from the switches, greatly reducing the overlap time when they add together.
 The result is a significant reduction in total RMS input current, which in turn allows less expensive input capacitors to be used and reduces the voltage noise on the supply line.

-The two channels in parallel will inherently share current well, because the VE2266 is a current mode controlled regulator.
-When operating the channels in parallel, tie the respective EN, SSTRK, FB, and COMP pins together; do not tie COMP pins to V{CC} .
+The two channels / four channels in parallel will inherently share current well, because the VE2226 is a current mode controlled regulator.
+When operating the channels in parallel, tie the respective EN, SSTRK, FB, and COMP pins together; do not tie COMP pins to Vcc.
 Use external compensation on the combined COMP pins.
 Good current sharing balances the thermals on the design.